okigan/revproxauth/README.md

 1. **Client** makes HTTPS request to `app.mysynology.com`
 2. **DNS** resolves to your Synology NAS public IP
-3. **Synology Reverse Proxy** (running on NAS) terminates SSL and forwards to SynAuthProxy container
+3. **Synology Reverse Proxy** (running on NAS) terminates SSL using a certificate that includes `*.mysynology.me` as a Subject Alternative Name (SAN) and forwards to SynAuthProxy container
 4. **SynAuthProxy** (Docker container on NAS) checks authentication:
    - If not logged in → Show login page
    - Validate credentials via **RADIUS server** (running on NAS)